 - How to Book: Booking.com will have the best rates.

 Mulia Resort – Amenities

 - Pool: 4 gigantic pools.
-The 2 main pools alongside the beach are dominated by extraordinarily massive statues and provide little shade.
+The 2 main pools alongside the beach are dominated by extraordinarily massive statues.
 The other pools are for the exclusive use of guests at the villas and suites.